All Episodes

 You like that?

-They're all going to meet for the the preliminary UN framework convention on climate change, and in the process of meeting 10,000 people will disperse 13,000 tons of carbon dioxide.
+And in the process of meeting, 10,000 people will disperse 13,000 tons of carbon dioxide.

-And at some point, at some point, we've got to start taking a look at how many well, outright lies the global warmests can deliver.
+And at some point, at some point, we've got to start taking a look at how many, well, outright lies the global warmests can deliver.

-I mentioned earlier this gore effect that some of the skeptics have put together.
+I mentioned earlier this Gore effect that some of the skeptics have put together.

-The so-called gore effect happens when a global warming related event or an appearance by the former vice president, climate change crusader along with his buddy James the prevaricator Hansen at NASA.
+The so-called gore effect happens when a global warming-related event or an appearance by the former vice president, climate change crusader, along with his buddy James the prevaricator Hansen at NASA.

-Uh it's then marked by cold weather or unseasonably winter weather.
+It's then marked by cold weather or unseasonably winter weather.

-Every time Gore speaks, uh he sticks his foot in his mouth because the weather essentially disproves him.
+Every time Gore speaks, he sticks his foot in his mouth because the weather essentially disproves him.

-Now I understand the vicissitudes of of climate.
+Now, I understand the vicissitudes of climate.

 I understand how that happens, but it is rather comical.

-March 2007, Capitol Hill media briefing on the Senate's new climate bill, canceled due to a snowstorm.
+March 2007, Capitol Hill media briefing on the Senate's new climate bill canceled due to a snowstorm.

-October 22nd, Gore's global warming speech at Harvard coincided with a near 125 year record breaking low temperature.
+October 22nd, Gore's global warming speech at Harvard coincided with a near 125-year record-breaking low temperature.

 A week later, on October 28th, the British House of Commons held a marathon debate on warming during London's first October snowfall since 1922.

-It's the Gore effect, according to the politico, and I'm loving it.
+It's the Gore effect, according to the Politico, and I'm loving it.

 Sooner or later, we're going to have to start taking a skeptical look, and I wish the media would do their job.

-You know, Jefferson, as much as he fought with the newspapers of his day, once said if it came to newspapers or government, and which one he'd rather live without, he'd rather live without government.
+You know, Jefferson, as much as he fought with the newspapers of his day, once said if it came to newspapers or government and which one he'd rather live without, he'd rather live without government.

 He thought newspapers were the watchdogs of freedom, the watchdogs of government.

-Newspapers now, as well as the mainstream media, sadly are the cheerleaders of government.
+Newspapers now, as well as the mainstream media, sadly, are the cheerleaders of government.

 They don't criticize what the government says.